Skin Cancer And Surgery

 Treatment for Skin Cancer

-The first line treatment of skin cancer is always surgical excision and it is better to treat early than late.
-A skin biopsy with laboratory analysis is necessary to confirm the clinical suspicion.
-Thereafter, your dermatologist will schedule a surgery to completely remove the skin cancer.
+The first-line treatment for skin cancer is surgical excision, and treating it early provides the best outcome.
+A skin biopsy with laboratory analysis is performed first to confirm the diagnosis.
+Once confirmed, your good dermatologist in Singapore will schedule surgery to remove the cancer completely.

 Chat with our friendly clinic staff through Whatsapp!